MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/user-guide.md

 There are any number of uses for adding notes to your model.
 Notes capture images of your model in context, and you can attach text or annotate the image by drawing on it.
 You can add product specification and marketing information directly on the model, and you might add notes on your model before a meeting to highlight sales points specifically for the client.
 If the client has a question or comment during the meeting, you can record that in a note to follow up on later.
 This way, you capture comments in context on specific points of the model, so you and your teammates can always be on the same page.

 Notes you create can be exported by using Microsoft Teams or email.
-More information: [Add a note to a 3D model](add-note.md)<!--Suggest linking to the whole topic; there's good information even above the "Export a note" procedure.-->
+More information: [Add a note to a 3D model](add-note.md)

 > [!div class=mx-imgBorder]
 > ![Add a note to a model](media/preface-add-note.png "Add a note to a model")